 Before you rush out to buy a new graphics card, you should stress test your graphics card first to see how well it’s actually performing.
-A problem with your GPU could be fixed with regular maintenance or by switching your Linux graphics card drivers, or by disabling hardware acceleration.
+A problem with your GPU could be fixed with regular maintenance, switching your Linux graphics card drivers, or by disabling hardware acceleration.

 If your graphics card is failing, take a look at our graphics card buyers guide to help you find a replacement.